Sharknado: Release

 The premiere of the film was watched by 1.37 million viewers, which is slightly below the average audience of 1.5 million viewers for a typical Syfy original film.
-However, the film was a trend on Twitter, including discussion by celebrities such as Damon Lindelof, Wil Wheaton, and Olivia Wilde and also by Cory Monteith, whose last tweet before his death was about the film.
+However, the film was a trend on Twitter, including discussion by celebrities such as Damon Lindelof, Wil Wheaton, and Olivia Wilde.
 Due to an increase in publicity (mostly through Twitter), Syfy repeated Sharknado on Thursday, July 18, 2013, one week after its premiere.
 That airing was watched by 1.89 million viewers, an increase of 38% over its initial airing.
 On July 27, a third airing of Sharknado got 2.1 million viewers, continuing the increase in popularity of the film and setting a record for most watched original film encore in Syfy history.
 Sharknado was projected to increase revenue for The Asylum from $5 million in 2009 to $19 million in 2013.

 A representative of the National Weather Service jokingly recommended what to do in case of a sharknado, saying: "As with any waterspout or tornado, the best advice is to be in an interior part of the lowest floor of a sturdy building – and not outside, whether sharks are raining down or not."
 Organizations such as the Red Cross of Oklahoma City also used the film as an opportunity to pass on storm safety information while others incorporated it into their own advertising.

 Regal Cinemas announced that at midnight on August 2, 2013, it would play the film in roughly 200 theaters nationally.
 Tickets sold out quickly in New York, Boston, and Seattle, where more showings were added to appease customer demand.
 Box office numbers were weak for the midnight showings; estimates were at under $200,000.